 Its caves, like all of the chalk caves in Reims, originated in the 5th century when the Romans came to the area and began digging into the chalk all around Reims.
 However, Taittinger’s caves became part of an abbey in the 13th century.

 The monks dug out an even more elaborate network, building upon the work of the early Romans.
-The monks also left their mark upon the caves – you will find sculptures, staircases, doorways and ironwork that date back to the abbey.
+The monks also left their mark upon the caves – you will find sculptures, staircases, doorways and ironwork around the dark corners of the tunnels that date back to the abbey.
 It is so cool to see!

 There is even one of the best preserved Gothic arches in the world hidden down there.